dsebastien/modernWebDevBuild/README.md

 #### tslint.json
 tslint.json is the configuration file for [TSLint](https://github.com/palantir/tslint).

-Although not strictly mandatory (the build will work without this file), we heavily recommend you to use it as it is very useful to ensure a minimal code quality level and can help you avoid common mistakes and unnecessary complicated code:
+Although it is not strictly mandatory (the build will work without this file), we heavily recommend you to use it as it is very useful to ensure a minimal code quality level and can help you avoid common mistakes and unnecessary complicated code:

 Here's an example:
 ```